bdnorris/DES-340/exercises/exercise06-flexbox.md

 ## HTML

 Open [this base Codepen](https://codepen.io/rubyfleener/pen/pYMewp) and fork it onto your account.
-The HTML has already been marked up for you and a few CSS Stylings have been left for your convience.
+The HTML has already been marked up for you and a few CSS Stylings have been left for your convenience.

 ## Fonts